 We can rejoice, too, when we run into problems and trials, for we know that they are good for us—they help us learn to be patient.
 And patience develops strength of character in us and helps us trust God more each time we use it until finally our hope and faith are strong and steady.
 Then, when that happens, we are able to hold our heads high no matter what happens and know that all is well, for we know how dearly God loves us, and we feel this warm love everywhere within us because God has given us the Holy Spirit to fill our hearts with his love.

 Romans 5:3-5 (TLB)

-Through God’s Word and His faithfulness, you are drawing closer to Him and growing in wisdom each day.
+Through God’s faithfulness, you are drawing closer to Her/Him and growing in wisdom each day.
 You are exactly who needs to write to that girl, teen, or woman in your group – what a gift of hope and life to share with her!
 And she may even have some inspiration to share with you: A forgotten talent, an abandoned interest, an idea never pursued.